nashville-software-school/client-side-mastery/book-1-queen-bee/chapters/GIT_BASICS.md

 git status
 ```

-Since git tracks all changes - unless you tell it to ignore some files, which we will cover later - your two new files will be recognized as new, untracked files by git.
+Since git tracks all changes - unless you tell it to ignore some files, which we will cover later - your file will be recognized as a new, untracked file by git.

 Next, tell git that you want to start tracking those files with `git add .` command.
 The period means "add all untracked files from this directory, and any sub-directories".
 But be careful!
 Using the add . command means you're adding all untracked files.
 It's a good habit, at least for the time being, to type git status after using this command to make sure you're not adding something you didn't expect.

-So, go ahead and type `git status` again and git will have a new messages that those two files are ready to be committed.
+So, go ahead and type `git status` again and git will have a new messages that you file is ready to be committed.

 Next, you need to commit your changes.
 Every time you make a commit, git will keep track of how the code looked at that moment in time, in case you ever need to go back to a previous version.
 You commit your changes with the following command.